FAMOUS WOMEN OF THE ANCIENT WORLD

-Cleopatra was ruler of Egypt.
+Cleopatra was the ruler of Egypt.
 She was born about 69 BC.
 From 51 BC she ruled Egypt with her brother but from 48 BC she ruled alone.
 Then in 41 BC she became allied to a Roman, Mark Anthony who was involved in a long struggle with another Roman called Octavian.
-Finally Cleopatra and Mark Anthony were defeated at the naval battle of Actium in 31 BC.
-Afterwards, in 30 BC Cleopatra committed suicide.
+Finally, Cleopatra and Mark Anthony were defeated at the naval battle of Actium in 31 BC.
+Afterward, in 30 BC Cleopatra committed suicide.

 Eumachia was a priestess in Pompeii in the 1st century AD.
 She was a prominent citizen in the town.

 Julia Balbilla was a famous Roman poet who lived about 130 AD.

 Blandina was a Christian slave.
 She lived in what is now France in the 2nd century AD.
 She was martyred in Lyons in 177 AD.

 Julia Domna was a philosopher.
 She was also married to the Roman emperor Severus.
 Julia was born in 170 AD.
 She accompanied her husband on military campaigns and her face appears on some Roman coins.
 Julia died in 217 AD.

 Faltonia Betitia Proba was a famous Christian poet.
 She lived from about 320 AD to about 370 AD.

 Zenobia was the queen of Palmyra in what is now Syria from about 268 AD to 272 AD.
 She fought the Romans and conquered Egypt.
 However, Zenobia was eventually defeated and captured.